 Transition to a Helping Profession with APU’s Entry-Level Nursing Program

-The Entry-level Master’s in Nursing (ELM) program is a direct entry nursing program designed to provide graduate nursing education for those who hold baccalaureate or higher degrees in other disciplines.
+The Entry-Level Master’s in Nursing (ELM) program is a direct entry nursing program designed to provide graduate nursing education for those who hold baccalaureate or higher degrees in other disciplines.
 The program prepares students for entry into the field (NCLEX-RN licensure examination) and for advanced nursing practice.

 - MSN graduates are eligible to apply to the state of California for certification as a clinical nurse specialist and/or as a nurse practitioner.